farrows76/parsley/README.md

 Upload expects you to pass a **URL** hash in the body of the request.
 The **URL** hash contains a valid url string with either an "http" or "https".
-This version takes each line in the file, parses and converts it to a properly formatted hash then adds it to the DynamoDB Database.
+This version takes each line in the file, parses and converts it to a properly formatted hash then adds it to the DynamoDB database.
 This is not the most efficient way to handle a large file.
 The purpose of this API call is to show how the API can parse and format a string correclty.
 For larger files it would be best to do this in batches and in a background job.